wahengchang/pacu/README.md

 # pacu

-It is a tool to solve the problem of, continuously running promise functions with parameter one by one.
+It is a tool to solve the problem of resolving serise promise functions with parameter continuously.
+And there is not a solution but only resolving parallelly.

 [![NPM](https://nodei.co/npm/pacu.png?downloads=true&downloadRank=true)](https://www.npmjs.com/package/pacu)